 I took the photo above at Regent’s Park in London.
 I loved how the sunlight was coming through the tree branches – and it perfectly illuminated the spring blooms!

-Visit popular places first thing in the morning
+For amazing travel photos, visit popular places first thing in the morning

 Ever wanted to have the Grand Canyon, Ko Phi Phi, or the Great Wall of China all to yourself?
 Get there first thing in the morning!
 Dawn is preferable so that you can capture golden hour, but the earlier, the better!